nf-core/viralrecon/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with Docker containers making installation trivial and results highly reproducible.
 Furthermore, automated continuous integration tests that run the pipeline on a full-sized dataset using AWS cloud ensure that the code is stable.

-## Pipeline reporting

-Numerous QC and reporting steps are included in the pipeline in order to collate a full summary of the analysis within a single [MultiQC](https://multiqc.info/) report.
-You can see [an example MultiQC report here](https://raw.githack.com/nf-core/viralrecon/master/docs/html/multiqc_report.html), generated using the parameters defined in [this configuration file](https://github.com/nf-core/viralrecon/blob/master/conf/test_full.config).
-The pipeline was run with [these samples](https://zenodo.org/record/3735111), prepared from the [ncov-2019 ARTIC Network V1 amplicon set](https://artic.network/ncov-2019) and sequenced on the Illumina MiSeq platform in 301bp paired-end format.

 ## Pipeline summary

 1. Download samples via SRA, ENA or GEO ids ([`ENA FTP`](https://ena-docs.readthedocs.io/en/latest/retrieval/file-download.html), [`parallel-fastq-dump`](https://github.com/rvalieris/parallel-fastq-dump); *if required*)